DOG ADOPTION & VISITATION APPOINTMENTS AT THE

 “What if I want to adopt an animal other than a dog?
 Do I need an appointment?”

-Yes AND No!
-For cats and other small animals Monday through FRIDAY, just visit 11 a.m. through 4 p.m.
-(Our Adoptions Department closes at 5 p.m., however, you’ll need time to look around and hopefully begin the adoption process, so you’ll want to arrive no later than 4 p.m.)
-Appointments ARE required to adopt these animals on Saturdays.
 Please note all visitors are required to wear masks upon entering the SPCA, and are asked to adhere to social distancing.
-We will need the names of everyone in your party for COVID tracing purposes.
-Due to occupancy guidelines, depending on the number of people already visiting the animals you came to visit, you may have to wait in an overflow area or in your car until people exit the building.
+We may need the names of everyone in your party for COVID tracing purposes.
+Due to our occupancy guidelines, depending on the number of people already visiting the animals you came to visit, you may have to wait in an overflow area or in your car until people exit the building.

 “Where can I find more information?”